Little Paxton: Culture and Community

 The village has a public house called The Anchor.
 Gravel extraction remains an important industry in and around the village.
 There is also a fencing company, a tool hire and a conservatory village.
 On the edge of the village, a derelict industrial site has been redeveloped to provide modern housing on an island in the middle of the River Great Ouse, between the lock and the weir stream.
 Little Paxton playing field has two football pitches, a cricket pitch and a floodlit multi-purpose games area.
 A variety of water sports including waterski, jet ski, and sailing are available on the lakes at Little Paxton.
 With suitable permits, fishing is allowed in some of the gravel pits and on the river Great Ouse in Little Paxton.

 Transport

 The Ouse Valley Way is a 150 mi long footpath that follows the River Great Ouse from its source near Syresham in Northamptonshire to its mouth in The Wash near King's Lynn and passes through the village.
 Route 12 of the National Cycle Network is a 121 mi route from Enfield Lock to Spalding and passes through the west of the parish.

 It is 1.7 mi from Little Paxton to the railway station at St Neots which is on the East Coast Main Line where regular services run south to London and north to Huntingdon and Peterborough.

+Little Paxton also has a Number 66 Bus Service run by Whippet (bus company) which runs South to St Neots and North to Huntingdon and Fenstanton.

 Education

 Little Paxton Primary School opened in 1972 and has around 360 pupils aged from four to eleven as of December 2022.
-Senior school pupils attend Longsands Academy in St Neots.
+Senior school pupils attend Longsands Academy or Ernulf Academy in St Neots.